 So, the time has come.
 SATs week is upon us.
-On Monday morning, after months (hopefully years) of preparation, the nation’s Year 6 children will sit down to the first of 2019’s Key Stage 2 National Assessments.
+One morning, after months (hopefully years) of preparation, the nation’s Year 6 children will sit down to the first of 2019’s Key Stage 2 National Assessments.

 Year 6 teachers across the land will be pacing halls and classrooms, catching glimpses of questions and hoping beyond hope that the primary school children in their classes will do their very best.